-Coyotes might become more protective of their turf in the coming weeks as mating season is underway and pupping season is around the corner in April and May.
+Coyotes might become more protective of their turf in the coming weeks as pupping season is underway.

-And while hazing coyotes by making noise and waving your arms normally will scare the animals off most times of the year, they might be more protective and less likely to run away during these late winter and early spring months, according to information from the Urban Coyote Research Program reported by the Urban Coyote Initiative website.
+And while hazing coyotes by making noise and waving your arms normally will scare the animals off most times of the year, they might be more protective and less likely to run away to protect their pups, according to information from an Urban Coyote Research Program report on the Urban Coyote Initiative website.

-While mating and pupping seasons might make coyotes more protective, it's important to remember that coyotes are living among us year-round and are getting more used to humans and their activities.
+While late winter mating season and spring pupping season might make coyotes more protective, it's important to remember that coyotes are living among us year-round and are getting more used to humans and their activities.

 The best bet with dealing with coyotes is to follow tips from wildlife websites and to use common sense when dealing with coyotes and other wildlife.
 Don’t handle, harass or otherwise interact with wildlife.
 Observe it from a distance and move on, experts advise.

 If you are still concerned with coyotes, watch this video featuring a talk by Lynsey White Dasher, the Humane Society's Director of Humane Wildlife Conflict Resolution.

 The University of Illinois Extension’s “Living with Wildlife in Illinois” website also has tips for coyote encounters.
 “If a coyote approaches you, do not run," the site states.
 "Yell, stand up straight and wave your arms (the goal is to make yourself appear larger), or throw something (in the direction of, but not hitting) the coyote to scare it away.”

 The Urban Coyote Research Project in Chicago recommends bringing something that can make noise to scare coyotes away.
 Some people shake a can filled with rocks, which seems to work, the group reported.
 Or a whistle could be used, too, advises the Flint Creek Wildlife Rehabilitation Center in Barrington.